AFVSuper/Collectat-All-Mod/README.md

   ## About
   This mod adds some minigame-like game modes, all based in one thing, collecting items.

+  The name is based on **Collectathon**, a video-game genre based on collecting stuff.
+In this mod, the default mode is to collect **ALL** items.
+There are also some other modes, listed below.

   The current game modes are:
   - **Casual**: The standard mode, just collect all the items at your own pace.